privacy-scaling-explorations/pse.dev/articles/announcing-anon-aadhaar.md

 - SDK to directly integrate with your dapp
 - PCD package to leverage this framework
 - React package to quickly integrate your front-end
-- Example app to try it and and fork
+- Example app to try it and fork
 - Proving time ~30s (avg on browser)

 ### What it contains